Spatial entanglement between two quantum walkers with exchange symmetric coins: Our settings and results

-This state is anti-symmetric.
-We will perform the quantum walk with the unitary operator $\hat{U}(\pi/4)$ in Eq.~\eqref{eq7}.
-This choice of angle is just for the sake of convenience but the result does not actually depend on any particular value of the chosen angle $\theta$ as long as $\hat{U}(\theta)$ satisfies Theorem 1.
+We will perform the quantum walk with the unitary operator $\hat{U}(\pi/4)$ in Eq.\,\ref{eq7}.
+These choices of the initial positions and the angle parameter $\theta$ are only for convenience.
+The results do not actually depend on them as long as the initial states of the two walkers are the same and $\hat{U}(\theta)$ satisfies Theorem \ref{t1}.
 Now we will consider, for example, the state after the second step of the quantum walk. \begin{widetext}